 Very informative while still being entertaining!
 The host are very knowledgeable and it shows!
 Love this podcast!
 I can’t wait for the next episode!!!

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to Reclaim the Bench and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for Reclaim the Bench.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to Reclaim the Bench and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic pulls reviews for Reclaim the Bench from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for Reclaim the Bench from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.